Gauchinho (footballer, born 1983)

-Jéferson Lima de Menezes, commonly known as Gauchinho (born February 11, 1983 in Santana do Livramento) is a Brazilian footballer currently playing for São José-PA in the Campeonato Brasileiro Série D.
+Jéferson Lima de Menezes (born 11 February 1983), commonly known as Gauchinho, is a Brazilian former footballer.

 Career

-Gauchinho started his professional career in 2002 at Brazilian giants Flamengo, making his debut in the Campeonato Brasileiro in 2003 on July 20 against Criciúma.
+Gauchinho started his professional career in 2002 at Brazilian giants Flamengo, making his debut in the Campeonato Brasileiro on 20 July 2003 against Criciúma.
 He played 20 Série A games and 3 Cup games for Flamengo, and spent a brief period on loan with Remo, before moving to Denmark in 2006.

 He subsequently spent four years playing with Næstved in the Danish 1st Division, before signing with AC St. Louis of the USSF Division 2 Professional League in February, 2010.